dmcomm/dmcomm-project/dmscope/README.md

 # Oscilloscope module

-So long as everything is in good working order, the Arduino serial monitor is sufficient.
+These notes assume that you have already built the circuit and flashed the Arduino with `dmcomm.ino`.
+So long as everything is in good working order, the Arduino IDE serial monitor is sufficient.
 However, the `dmscope.py` program gives some additional visual information which can help to investigate problems.

-It requires Python, Pygame and pyserial (see below).
+It requires Python 3, Pygame and pyserial (see below).

 It takes two command-line arguments: